AikidoSec/firewall-python/docs/background_process.md

 ## What is AIKIDO_TMP_DIR?
 The `AIKIDO_TMP_DIR` environment variable specifies the directory used for temporary files related to the Aikido application.
 By default, this variable is set to /tmp.
 However, users can customize it to point to a directory of their choice.
 The Unix domain socket file, aikido.sock, is stored in this directory to facilitate Inter-Process Communication (IPC) between processes.
-> **Note** : When running multiple different python applications on the same system, make sure to specify different
-> AIKIDO_TMP_DIR's, since there is a cleanup process which will kill the other remaining background processes if they are
-> listening in the same directory.